C-Nedelcu/talk-to-chatgpt/README.md

 **Talk-to-ChatGPT** is a Google Chrome and Microsoft Edge extension that allows users to talk with the ChatGPT AI using their voice (speech recognition), and listen to the bot's answer with a voice (text-to-speech), rather than just by typing.
 With this tool, users can speak to the AI and receive spoken responses, making the interaction feel more natural and conversational.
-This could be useful in a variety of settings where it would be helpful to have a more human-like interaction with an AI.

-**As of version 2.6, we now support ElevenLabs API integration, which means you can create your own voices for text-to-speech!** This new version is available on the Google Chrome extension store.
-As for Microsoft Edge, validation is still pending (ETA: May 4th.
-But you can still install it manually right now by following the steps below).
+This could be useful in a variety of settings where it would be helpful to have a more human-like interaction with an AI. **As of version 2.6, we now support ElevenLabs API integration, which means you can create your own voices for text-to-speech!**

 The extension can be downloaded from here:
 * From the **Chrome Web store** here: https://chrome.google.com/webstore/detail/talk-to-chatgpt/hodadfhfagpiemkeoliaelelfbboamlk